 Things to Do

-By far the most intriguing aspect of Katmai National Park is its large concentration of brown bears (known as grizzlies in the interior).
-Today there are over 2,200 of these enormous mammals that are protected within the park.
-Visitors can view the bears at Brooks Camp, where the salmon runs entice bears every June and September.
+The most intriguing aspect of Katmai National Park is its large concentration of brown bears (known as grizzlies in the interior).
+Today there are over 2,200 of these enormous mammals that wander the park’s wilderness.
+Visitors can enjoy bear watching at Brooks Camp, where the salmon runs entice bears every summer from June through September.

 There are only five miles of trails within the 4,000,000 acres of the park, but Katmai offers unlimited opportunities for exploring the backcountry.
 In fact, there are a number of great locations in Katmai that require extensive hiking.
-Listed below are just a few of the destinations that attract visitors, with links to maps.
+The list below includes a few destinations that attract visitors traveling on foot, with links to maps for those locations.

-Because of the large bear population in Katmai National Park, hikers are urged to know bear safety rules and follow regulations regarding food storage.
+Because of the large bear population in Katmai National Park, hikers are urged to know and practice bear safety rules and follow regulations regarding food storage at all times.

 Canoeing and Kayaking